 - Below is a video of an example.

 Due to its acrobatic nature, figure skating includes a lot of falls during its events.

 However, in ice dance, falls are rare (and if they happen, they are disastrous for the final score).

 If your kid chooses figure skating, he/she will spend a lot of time falling on the ice.
 Whilst in ice dancing, once you know the basics, falls are not common.

 Non initiated viewers will not notice the difference.

 But there are actual differences between Figure skating skates and ice dancing skates, which is logical since the figures are different.

-- for ice dance, the blade is shorter at the end.
-It is no longer than the boot as opposed to figure skates
+- for ice dance, the blades are shorter at the end (the tail).
+It is no longer than the boot as opposed to figure skates - learn more about blades.

 - at high level, ice dancers often have special boots that are cut at the back to allow for better lines when pointing toes